sdeen1/flask-inventory-module/README.md

     a.
 Login page
     b.
 Create new user page, needs to be locked down so that only an admin can add new users
     c.
 Logout page

+## Todo:
+- [ ] Make the errors from validation more user friendly on the Add Item page.
+- [ ] Set up and add the database.